 With other Snapchatters.
 We may share the following information with other Snapchatters:

-- information about you, such as your username and name.
+- information about you, such as your username, name, and Bitmoji.

 - information about how you have interacted with the services, such as your Snapchat “score,” the names of Snapchatters you are friends with, and other information that will help Snapchatters understand your connections with others using the services.
 For example, because it may not be clear whether a new friend request comes from someone you actually know, we may share whether you and the requestor have Snapchat friends in common.

 - content you post or send will be shared with other Snapchatters; how widely your content is shared depends on your personal settings and the type of service you are using.
 For example, a Snap may be sent to just a single friend you select, but your My Story content may be seen by any Snapchatter whom you allow to see your My Story.

 With all Snapchatters, our business partners, and the general public.
 We may share the following information with all Snapchatters as well as with our business partners and the general public:

 - public information like your name, username, Snapcode and profile pictures.

 - any content that you submit to Live, Local, or any other crowd-sourced service.
 If a Live, Local, or any other crowd-sourced service is streamed on the web or broadcast in some other media, it may be viewed by the public at large or rebroadcast by our business partners.